 Tell grandparents, babysitters, and anyone else who cares for your baby the following rules:

-- Do not leave soft objects or loose bedding in his crib.
-His bed should contain only a mattress covered with a fitted bottom sheet.
+- Do not leave soft objects or loose bedding in your baby's crib.
+The crib should contain only a mattress covered with a fitted bottom sheet.
 Use a sheet that is made for the mattress.
-Do not put pillows, bumpers, comforters, or stuffed animals in his bed.
-Dress your baby in a sleep sack or other sleep clothing before you put him down to sleep.
+Do not put pillows, bumpers, comforters, or stuffed animals in his or her bed.
 Do not use loose blankets.
 If you must use a blanket, tuck it around the mattress.

 - Do not let your baby get too hot.
 Keep the room at a temperature that is comfortable for an adult.
-Never dress him in more than 1 layer more than you would wear.
-Do not cover his face or head while he sleeps.
-Your baby is too hot if he is sweating or his chest feels hot.
-If you swaddle your baby, do not place the swaddle blanket above the level of his armpits.
+Never dress your baby in more than 1 layer more than you would wear.
+Use a sleep sack or other sleep clothing.
+Do not cover your baby's face or head while he or she sleeps.
+Your baby is too hot if he or she is sweating or his or her chest feels hot.
+If you swaddle your baby, do not place the swaddle blanket above the level of his or her armpits.

 - Do not smoke or allow others to smoke around your baby.
 Do not let anyone smoke in your home or car.
-The smoke gets into your furniture and clothing, and this means your baby is breathing harmful chemicals.
-This increases his risk for SIDS.
+The smoke gets into your furniture and clothing.
+This means your baby is breathing harmful chemicals that increase the risk for SIDS.